cyber8dave/cyber8dave/README.md

-- 👋 Hi, I’m @cyber8dave
+- 👋 Hi, I’m Dave!
-- 👀 I’m interested in automation, cybersecurity and python.
+- 👀 Interested in: Making networking and cybersecurity easier with python.
 - 🌱 I’m currently learning python.
-- ⚡ Fun fact: tbd
+- ⚡ Fun fact: tbd.

 <!---
 cyber8dave/cyber8dave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.